kushagrathisside/Dataset-Creator/README.md

 # Dataset-Creator
 Application for creating numeric datasets from Images using holistic model of Mediapipe by saving landmark details in records.
-This WebApp can be used by ml researchers who are working majorly on facial landmarks and want to generate simple csv file directly.
+This WebApp can be used by ML researchers who are working majorly on facial landmarks and want to generate simple csv file directly.

 ### Project Information:
 <b>Target Audience:</b>
 1. Deep Learning practioners and researchers working with Image Processing.
-2. Data Preparation Teams struggling with available tools for classification problems
+2. Data Preparation Teams struggling with available tools for classification problems.

-<b>Purpose</b>
+<b>Purpose: </b>
 To improve data preparation process by facilitating users to create numeric records for their image dataset, easing the implementation of machine learning pipelines.